Michu

-Miguel Pérez Cuesta (born 21 March 1986), known as Michu ([ˈmitʃu]), is a Spanish former professional footballer who played as a striker or attacking midfielder.
+Miguel Pérez Cuesta (born 21 March 1986), known as Michu ([ˈmitʃu]), is a Spanish former professional footballer who played as a forward or attacking midfielder.
+He is the current director of football of Burgos CF.

 He started playing for Real Oviedo, subsequently representing Celta and Rayo Vallecano, making his La Liga debut with the latter in 2011–12.
 In 2012 he signed with Swansea City, scoring 22 goals in all competitions in his first season and winning the League Cup.

 Despite performances that earned him an international debut for Spain in 2013, Michu fell out of favour at Swansea due to several injury problems, being loaned to Napoli and released in November 2015.
 He appeared for Langreo and Oviedo before retiring.

 Club career

 Oviedo and Celta

 Michu was born in Oviedo, Asturias.
 After beginning with local Real Oviedo in the lower leagues, he moved to Celta de Vigo B of Segunda División B in the middle of 2007; midway through his first season he received his maiden first-team callup, eventually finishing in the starting XI of the Segunda División side.

 In mid-January 2010, a transfer to La Liga with Sporting de Gijón in order to replace Birmingham City-bound Míchel was almost arranged, but it eventually fell through and Michu stayed at Celta.
 In his last two second-tier campaigns, he totalled 12 goals for the Galicians.

 On 8 June 2011, after helping the club to sixth position in the regular season, Michu netted the game's only goal in the first leg of the promotion play-offs against Granada CF, at home; in the second leg, however, he missed his penalty shootout attempt and his team was eliminated (5–4).